linksplatform/Disposables/README.md

 }
 ```

 If you cannot use inheritance in your class.
-For example if you have other abstract base class inherited.
+For example if you have other base class inherited.

 ```C#
 using Platform.Disposables;